techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

   - [ ] Security (NSG of Firewall)

 ## PostDeployment Scripts
-  - [ ] I use a storage account with blob storage (can store all sorts of data and is cheap)
+  - [ ] I am going to make a AppServices webserver en use pipeline for automatic deployment of the website.
+  - [ ] Needs automated deployment to web-server.
+Use Azure Automation.

 Monday 05-06-2023
 - Demands & Assumptions list